Liga Femenil: Notable results

 During the Apertura 2023 tournament, the transfer of Miah Zuazua from FC Juárez to Club América was the first transaction between two Liga MX Femenil clubs in which a transfer fee was paid.

-On 20 March 2024, the league in collaboration with the NWSL announced a new international competition named Summer Cup.
-This competition features six teams from Liga MX Femenil that compete against teams from the NWSL.
-The inaugural edition began on 19 July 2024.
+In 2024, the league in collaboration with the NWSL staged the Summer Cup.
+This competition featured all 14 teams from the NWSL and the six Liga MX Femenil teams that accumulated the most number of points across the Clausura and Apertura tournaments during 2023.

-The league largest transfer in history for an incoming player came on 12 September 2024, when América reached an agreement with SC Internacional to transfer 20-years old Brazilian international forward Priscila to its ranks in exchange of a $497,403 fee plus incentives, making this transaction the largest one between Latin-American women's football clubs, and one of the largest in women's football.
+The league largest transfer in history for an incoming player came on 12 September 2024, when América reached an agreement with SC Internacional to transfer 20-years old Brazilian international forward Priscila to its ranks in exchange of a $497,403 fee plus incentives, making this transaction the largest one between Latin-American women's football clubs, and one of the largest in women's football at the time.

-On 21 August 2025, Tigres reached an agreement to transfer Mexican forward Lizbeth Ovalle to NWSL club Orlando Pride for a world-record transfer fee in women’s football, reportedly of around $1.5 million USD, therefore breaking the previous record that was set with the transfer of Olivia Smith from Liverpool to Arsenal just a month prior.
+On 21 August 2025, Tigres reached an agreement to transfer Mexican forward Lizbeth Ovalle to NWSL club Orlando Pride for a world-record transfer fee in women's football, reportedly of around US$1.5 million, therefore breaking the previous record that was set with the transfer of Olivia Smith from Liverpool to Arsenal just a month prior.

 On 22 August 2025, the league celebrated their first All-Star game by facing FC Barcelona in Monterrey.
 The match was won by Barcelona on penalties after a 2–2 draw.

+On 24 May 2026, the league achieved a major milestone in their internationalization efforts with Club América becoming the first Mexican women's football club to win a continental trophy when América defeated National Women's Soccer League side Washington Spirit at the 2025–26 CONCACAF W Champions Cup final.
+With this victory, América also secured an spot for the 2027 FIFA Women's Champions Cup and the 2028 FIFA Women's Club World Cup.